01-edu/ai-starter/content/first-function/README.md

 ### Context

 Your robot will need to start executing custom tasks, and to do that, you'll need to program its `functions`.
-Functions are like commands that tell robot exactly what to do.
+Functions are like commands that tell the robot exactly what to do.

 You can create your own functions to give your robot unique abilities and make it more efficient!